Saint Vincent Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Passport must be valid for at least 3 months beyond intended departure from Schengen Area.
-Must not engage in paid employment.
-The 90/180 rule applies to the entire Schengen Area, not individual countries.
+Passport must be valid for at least three months beyond the intended date of departure from the Schengen Area.
+The 90-day limit applies to the entire Schengen zone, not just France.

 Arrival Process